foursplaysroblox/MSIX_Installation_Instructions/README.md

 9. click on that msix / AppxBundle app you want to install

 # MSIX Installation Instructions (Powershell Unsigned Method)
-If you do not like doing the first method above maybe this one is better for you Instructions
+If you do not like doing the first method above or the certificate expired maybe this method would work for you Instructions
 1. Click the msix file you want to install and copy the file location of it (you will need it later)
 2. Go to the Windows search area and search "Powershell" this can be legacy Powershell (Default) or Powershell 7 ![tutorial](https://github.com/user-attachments/assets/e4ad209e-494a-4214-9bd4-62b62a7158bd)